 Over the past few years I’ve noticed the skin around my ring finger can get especially dry and flaky in the winter.
 But I do also get dry between my other fingers, although not as bad, so I never really took much notice.
 I’d apply some cream and call it a day.
 But then, just the other day I realized I had a rash from my wedding ring!
-The skin was red, a little bumpy and extremely itchy just around where my wedding ring sits.
+The skin was showing symptoms of dermatitis – red, a little bumpy and extremely itchy just around where my wedding ring sits.
 The skin on my other fingers was not affected on either hand.

 Could I be allergic to my wedding ring?!
 GASP!

-I did what anyone would do in this type of situation and I googled it.
+I did what anyone would do in this type of situation and I Googled it.
 And to my shock, pages after pages of information appeared with others experiencing this exact same thing – wedding ring rash.

 What was even more interesting was the most common cause of wedding ring rash.
 White Gold.
 Yup.
 Turns out jewelry makers often use nickel to make yellow gold appear silver in color.
 And since nickel is the most common metal allergy, it makes sense that so many people have a “wedding ring allergy.”

-What I found interesting is that when I’m eating healthy (for me this means avoiding the whole long list of foods I’m sensitive to), then my wedding ring rash stays dormant.
+What I found interesting is that when I’m eating healthy (for me this means avoiding the whole long list of foods I’m sensitive to), then my wedding ring dermatitis stays dormant.
 But when I’m enjoying foods I should be avoiding, my rash flares up and the itching can get pretty intense.

 When I have a flare up, I’ve found removing the ring allows the skin time to heal.
 If I continue to wear my wedding ring, my rash will only worsen.
 I’ve been using Organic Manuka Skin Soothing Cream to relieve my red, irritated skin.
 If I let it go too long and my rash is really severe, wearing eczema gloves at night with the cream really helps.